gitcd-io/gitcd/README.md

-# Continous tool for working with git
+# Continuous tool for working with git

 ## Description
-**gitcd** is a little helper for continous integration workflows using git as scm.
+**gitcd** is a little helper for continuous integration workflows using git as scm.

 ## Installation
 Since gitcd is using python3 by default, you better upgrade.